-The Delhi High Court underlined that the Goods & Services Tax (GST) regime intents to facilitate the assesses and not to make them suffer due to technical failures & faults so the software system should be maintained & regularly updated with the amendments in rules & regulations.
+The Delhi High Court underlined that the Goods & Services Tax (GST) regime intents to facilitate the assessees and not to make them suffer due to technical failures & faults so the software system should be maintained & regularly updated with the amendments in rules & regulations.

 Delhi HC said that the rights of individuals registered under GST ‘cannot be subjugated’ to the incompetent and inadequate software systems taken up by the tax authorities.
-The court’s ruling is anticipated to be beneficial for the GST registered assesses who are facing hardship due to technical problems.
+The court’s ruling is anticipated to be beneficial for the GST registered assessees who are facing hardship due to technical problems.

 The court ruled, “The software systems adopted by the respondents have to be in tune with the law, and not vice-versa.
 The system limitations cannot be a justification to deny the relief, to which the petitioner is legally entitled,” in an issue associated with the repudiation of the use of unutilized Input Tax Credit (ITC) A complete guide for understanding the basics of input tax credit and it calculation with detailed examples under GST (Goods and Services Tax) India.